AstienVR/Road_Redemption_VR_bHaptics/README.md

 maxVignetteValue = 100

 ```
-This file is created after the first launch of the game with this mod, at **BepInEx/config/BombRushCyberFunk_VR.cfg**</br>
+This file is created after the first launch of the game with this mod, at **BepInEx/config/RoadRedemption_VR.cfg**</br>
-Edit this file and turn "firstPerson = false" to "firstPerson = **true**" to activate first person view and VR controls.
+Edit this file and turn "firstPersonView = false" to "firstPersonView = **true**" to activate first person view and VR controls.
+You can activate Vignette for motion sickness if you need it and change the intensity value with 100 being the maximum.